LamainIslam/Survival-Game/README.md

 ### Enemies
 - **Green Capsules**: Passive enemies that flee when they see you.
 Can be killed to drop resources.
 - **Yellow Capsules**: Neutral enemies that won't attack unless provoked.
 Once attacked, they become aggressive and chase you.
 - **Red Capsules**: Hostile enemies that will attack on sight.
-Their attacks decrease your health, which regenerates slowly over time.
+Their attacks decrease your health.

 ### Health and Hunger
 - **Health**: Your health is displayed in the top left.
 It regenerates over time unless you’re attacked.
 - **Hunger**: Eat steak to increase your hunger, displayed in the yellow bar on the top left.

 ### Death
-- **Player Death**: Your character dies when health reaches zero or less.
+- **Player Death**: Your character dies when health reaches zero or less, or falls off the map
   - In this prototype, death resets the scene.
-  - Falling off the map also results in death.

 ### Biomes and Environment
 - **Plains Biome**: Green surface with many trees and few rocks.
 Passive and neutral enemies spawn here.